PB Cycle 5

 Status of Winning PB5 Projects

-• Smoother Cycling paving installation occurred in the following locations: Sparks (Huron to Craigie), Trowbridge (Mass Ave to Harvard), Hancock (Mass Ave to Harvard), Aberdeen Ave (Huron to Mt Auburn), Cambridge St (Quincy to Fayette), Cardinal Medeiros (Binney to Hampshire), Hampshire Street (Cardinal to Broadway), Brookline Street (Waverly to Lopez), Brattle (FPP to Larch Street), Webster Ave (Cambridge to Somerville line), Ellery St (Broadway to Mass Ave), Quincy St (Cambridge to Kirkland), Mass Ave (Putnam to Inman)
+• Smoother Cycling: Paving installation occurred in the following locations: Sparks (Huron to Craigie), Trowbridge (Mass Ave to Harvard), Hancock (Mass Ave to Harvard), Aberdeen Ave (Huron to Mt Auburn), Cambridge St (Quincy to Fayette), Cardinal Medeiros (Binney to Hampshire), Hampshire Street (Cardinal to Broadway), Brookline Street (Waverly to Lopez), Brattle (FPP to Larch Street), Webster Ave (Cambridge to Somerville line), Ellery St (Broadway to Mass Ave), Quincy St (Cambridge to Kirkland), Mass Ave (Putnam to Inman)

 What is PB all about?